l1e/nest-s3-uploader/README.md

 ## Title

-This [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository comes with AWS S3 Bucket examples.
+This repository is a NestJS project showcasing implementations for uploading, retrieving, and deleting files from an AWS S3 Bucket

 ##  Description